abagaria/abagaria.github.io/index.md

 I am a <a href="https://cs.brown.edu/" target="_blank">Computer Science</a> PhD student at Brown University working with <a href="http://cs.brown.edu/people/gdk/" target="_blank">George Konidaris</a>.

-I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general purpose robots that can learn by simply interacting with the environment.
-More specifically, my research is trying to equip RL agents with the ability to take any complex problem and break it down into simpler sub-problems.
-The question of how AI agents can do this automomously from raw sensorimotor data can be formulated as the Hierarchical Reinforcement Learning (HRL) problem.
+I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general purpose robots that can learn from raw sensorimotor data.
+Through work in Hierarchical Reinforcement Learning (HRL), I am trying to enable RL agents to better solve complex problems by first discovering useful sub-problems.
+I believe that the ability to autonomously discover and solve such sub-problems will allow us to create generally intelligent robots that can perform robustly in the real world.

 ### __Publications__